reactive-react/xreact/README.md

 ```

 ## What
-`xreact` is a lightweight Higher Order Component for React.
+`xreact` is a lightweight Higher Order State Component for React.

 Data flow in `xreact` is simple and unidirectional, similar to flux.